todvora/todvora.github.io/about.md

 ### Experience
 - **January 2017 - April 2020: Software Developer, SYMPTOMA GmbH**, Austria.
-    [Healthcare startup](https://www.symptoma.com/), Elasticsearch core of the system, information retrieval, APIs and integrations, continuous integration and delivery, tests, clean code and dirty prototypes.
+    [Healthcare startup](https://www.symptoma.com/), Responsible mainly for the search architecture and processes based on Elasticsearch, information retrieval, APIs and integrations, continuous integration and delivery, tests, clean code and dirty prototypes.
 Main technologies: Elasticsearch, Java and Spring, Docker, Gitlab, Vue.js and scripting of all types and flavors.

 - **March 2014 - December 2016: Software Developer, Skidata A.G.**, Austria.
     Working on a communication platform and set of webservices for data interchange between different skiing-resort systems.